Ruislip: Demographics

-Between 1911 and 1961, Ruislip-Northwood experienced a significant rise in population largely due to the extension of the railway.

-In 2011, the population of five wards which approximate to the Ruislip area was 58,217.

 Local government

 Ruislip formed an ancient parish of 6585 acre in the Elthorne hundred of Middlesex.
 Following the Poor Law Amendment Act 1834, the parish lost control of poor relief to Uxbridge Poor Law Union and it was grouped into the Uxbridge rural sanitary district in 1875.
 In 1894 the sanitary district was replaced by Uxbridge Rural District and the parish vestry was replaced with a parish council.
 Due to increasing population, the parish split off from the rural district and formed the Ruislip-Northwood Urban District, with the parish council replaced by an urban district council.
 The urban district was abolished in 1965 and was transferred to Greater London to form part of the newly established London Borough of Hillingdon.

-Within the London Borough of Hillingdon, Ruislip is covered by three electoral wards: Eastcote and East Ruislip, South Ruislip and West Ruislip.
-Ruislip is part of the Ruislip, Northwood and Pinner and Uxbridge and South Ruislip constituencies within the UK Parliament, represented by David Simmonds and former Prime Minister Boris Johnson, respectively.
+Within the London Borough of Hillingdon, Ruislip is covered by three electoral wards: Eastcote, Ruislip and South Ruislip.
+Ruislip is part of the Ruislip, Northwood and Pinner and Uxbridge and South Ruislip constituencies within the UK Parliament, represented since 2024 by David Simmonds and Danny Beales, respectively.
+From 2015 to his resignation in 2023, former Prime Minister Boris Johnson was a previous MP for Uxbridge and South Ruislip.